UWB-Biocomputing/Graphitti/docs/BGDocs/04_configuration.md

 * **PoolSize**: the three dimensional grid of neurons' parameters - expects an x (how many neurons are on the x axis), a y (how many neurons are on the y axis) and a z (not currently used).
 These three numbers together form a network of neurons that is x by y by z neurons (though in reality, the z dimension is not currently implemented).
 * **SimParams**: the time configurations - expects a Tsim, which is how much time the simulation is simulating (in seconds) and a numSims, which is how many times to run the simulation (each simulation cycle picks up where the previous one left off)
-* **SimConfig**: the maxFiringRate of a neuron and the maxSynapsesPerNeuron (the limitations of the simulation).
+* **SimConfig**: the maxFiringRate of a neuron and the maxEdgesPerVertex (the limitations of the simulation).
 Note the rate is in Hz.
 * **Seed**: a random seed for the random generator.
 * **OutputParams**: requires stateOutputFileName, which is where the simulator will store the output file.